peppeweb/flink-streaming-demo/README.md

 - Git
 - an IDE with Scala support (we recommend IntelliJ IDEA)

+Refer to the original repository for more details [Flink Streaming Demo](https://github.com/dataArtisans/flink-streaming-demo)
 To run a demo application in your IDE follows these steps:

 1. **Clone the repository:** Open a terminal and clone the repository: